 Here’s 3 ways to sell your coins and get the best price for them!

-Coin shows are full of collectors looking for valuable UK coins and so these fairs provide a great place to sell your coins.
-If you’ve got an ‘in demand’ coin, collectors can bid against each other and you end up with a great price.
+Coin shows are full of collectors looking for valuable UK coins.
+This means these fairs provide a great place to sell your coins.
+For in-demand coins, collectors can bid against each other and you end up with a great price.

-Coin collectors travel the length of the country looking for coins and you’ll be able to get many expert valuations in one place.
+Coin collectors travel the length of the country looking for coins.
+You’ll be able to get many expert valuations in one place.

 UK Coin Dealers